 Allentown is a larger medium-sized city located in the state of Pennsylvania.
-With a population of 120,207 people and 37 constituent neighborhoods, Allentown is the third largest community in Pennsylvania.
-Allentown has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 125,094 people and 39 constituent neighborhoods, Allentown is the third largest community in Pennsylvania.
+Allentown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-The per capita income in Allentown in 2010 was $17,483, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $69,932 for a family of four.
+The per capita income in Allentown in 2018 was $22,976, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $91,904 for a family of four.
 However, Allentown contains both very wealthy and poor people as well.

 The most common language spoken in Allentown is English.
 Other important languages spoken here include Spanish and Arabic.